UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

    Here you will find the content of the workshop Using Python in an HPC environment.

-   - Documentation at the HPC centres UPPMAx and HPC2N
+   - Documentation at the HPC centres UPPMAX and HPC2N
       - UPPMAX: https://www.uppmax.uu.se/support/user-guides/python-user-guide/
       - HPC2N: https://www.hpc2n.umu.se/resources/software/user_installed/python

 .. admonition:: Content

-   - This course aims to give a brief, but comprehensive introduction to using Python in an HPC environment.
+   - This course aims to give a brief, but comprehensive introduction to using Python, Julia nd R in an HPC environment.
    - You will learn how to
-      - use modules to load Python
+      - start the interpreters of Python, Julia and R by the HPC module system
-      - find site installed Python packages
+      - find site installed packages/libraries
-      - install packages yourself
+      - install packages/libraries yourself
-      - use virtual environments,
+      - use virtual environments
-      - write a batch script for running Python
+      - write batch scripts
-      - use Python in parallel
-      - how to use Python for ML and on GPUs.
     - This course will consist of lectures interspersed with hands-on sessions where you get to try out what you have just learned.

 .. admonition:: Cluster-specific approaches